 12.2 HTML5 Console Wireshark capturing

-Step 1: Right click on the node you wish to capture, choose capture and the interface.
-The capture session will open in the new browser window.
+Step 1: Right click on the node you wish to capture, choose "Capture" and then the relevant interface.
+The capture will open in an HTML session.
+EVE-PRO supports capture for ethernet and serial interfaces.